Now start personal chat from Microsoft Teams on Windows 11

-New Delhi, Oct 11 (IANS) Microsoft on Monday announced that Windows 11 users can now start using Chat from Microsoft Teams on Windows.
+New Delhi: Microsoft on Monday announced that Windows 11 users can now start using Chat from Microsoft Teams on Windows.
 Chat from Microsoft Teams will be pinned to the Taskbar at Windows 11 startup.

 According to the company, the new Teams experience on Windows 11 and Chat are "intended for personal Microsoft accounts and will be available only to individuals using such accounts".